 contributed by Maire at Temples and Treehouses

-Wondering how to afford to travel more with a full time job?
+Saving money for travel can be as easy as leveraging your full-time job.
 Get a job that travels!
 If you’ve got limited vacation time, consider negotiating remote work from another country.
 It’s one of the best ways to travel more often when time is a challenge.

 International companies with offices around the world are often surprisingly happy to let employees work from another country, especially when you present a plan on how you’re going to share ideas and benefit your role while on the job.
 And then you can spend all your evenings and weekends exploring and going on day trips!

 At my previous job, I negotiated a three month-stint working from my company’s Barcelona office.
-I ended up staying in an amazing little apartment in the central Born neighbourhood for a fraction of my London house share rent.
-(Concerned about not speaking the language?
-Don’t be.
-It’s easy to get around language barriers with a little creative thinking.)
+I ended up staying in an amazing little apartment in the central Born neighbourhood for a fraction of my London houseshare rent.

 6. Home Exchange

+If you’re wondering how to save money for travel, look no further than your existing home!
 If you own a home, you may be pleasantly surprised about the (literal) doors it can open when it comes to how to afford traveling abroad.
-Here’s how it works: You list your home on one of the home exchange websites first.
-My favorite is homeexchange.com, but there are many others.

 7. House Sit or Pet Sit